 On 25 July:

-M back from Amsterdam with an very successful print of his stone-drawn mountain town in the Abruzzo, made in the workshops of Mr. Dieperink by a more than 60-year-old stone printer, who is particularly adept in all kinds of lithography, of which the process followed by Mauk rarely occurs.
+‘M. back from Amsterdam with a very successful print of his stone-drawn mountain town in Abruzzo, produced in the workshops of Mr Dieperink using a stone printer who is over 60 years old and is particularly adept at all kinds of lithography, of which the process followed by Mauk rarely occurs.’

-In addition to working on lithography and relaxation with his family, he makes a number of trips from Steckborn to the famous waterfalls in Schaffhausen together with Jetta over the course of those months.
+In addition to working on the lithograph and relaxing with his family, he makes a number of trips from Steckborn to the famous waterfalls in Schaffhausen together with Jetta over the course of those months.